Parks and open spaces in Oslo: Early parks in Oslo

 In the Late Medieval Age, there was a garden north of the Olav's monastery (currently the bishop's residence), where vegetables were grown.
 The garden also had a fish pond.
 Aside from that information, little is known about gardens in medieval Oslo.
 It is nonetheless most possible that the monastery at Hovedøya had a garden, created by the English monks who lived there.
 The garden at the castle Akershus is the earliest depicted garden in Norway, possibly created around 1560.
 The garden had neatly arranged beds, a pavilion and a fish pond called Munkedammen after the feudal overlord Christen Munk.
 The garden was cleared by the end of the 17th century, and the pond was filled in around the 1860s, though it was reopened in 1965.
 In the 1770s, the Kanonparken was created by the commandant.
 It was open and constructed in public, though it was not primarily intended for use by the civil population.

 Paléhaven became the first publicly available park when the owner Christian Ancher opened it in the 1760s.
 It was Norway's only city park in Baroque style and was situated by the shoreline.
 The only thing left of it today is an alley of linden trees on Christian Frederiks plass ("Plata").
-Many enclosures around the early city had gardens, mostly for growing vegetables, from the 18th century also as parks.
+Multiple enclosures around the early city had gardens, mostly for growing vegetables, from the 18th century also as parks.
 Ponds were created for fish.
 The only one of these enclosures unsullied is the closure Rolighed at Professor Dahls gate 32.